Posts

 Image

-One of the prosecution's main points when it came to the case against Luke Mitchell VS HMA for the murder of 14 year old Jodi Jones (2004/5), was that he had known the exact location of her mutilated body which lay behind a wall, out of sight from the main path - and that he could only have known this if he had killed her.
-Luke's defence was that his trained tracker dog, Mia, had alerted him to the position of the body.
-But Jodi's body lay over 17 yards to the west/left of where Luke had climbed over the wall.
-After climbing over, he turned in this direction and was able to see her body in the dark in seemingly a matter of seconds.
+One of the prosecution's main points when it came to the case against Luke Mitchell for the murder of 14 year old Jodi Jones (2004/5), was that he had known the exact location of her mutilated body which lay behind a wall, out of sight from the main path - and that he could only have known this if he had killed her.
+Luke's defence was that his trained tracker dog, Mia, alerted him to the position of the body.
+Jodi's body lay over 17 yards (just over 50 feet) to the west/left of the V break in the wall where Luke climbed over to search, after allegedly being prompted by his dog.
+He crouched on the wall, then turned left and was able to see her body in the dark in seemingly a matter of seconds.
 In his own words, he climbed over and turned "immediately" left.
-He explained that he did this because as he and Jodi's gran (Alice Walker), sister (Janine) and her then partner Steven Kelly, were walking down the path looking for Jodi, he and his dog had walked slightly ahead, and at around 20 yards past the break in the wall, th...
+He explained that he did this because as he and Jodi's gran (Alice Walker), sister (Janine) and her sister's then partner (Steven Kelly) were walking down the path searching for Jodi, not even 20 yards...

 Jodi Jones - Evidence that the search trio did NOT arrive early (and other points).
 We've been lied to